What Is The Gottman Method, And How Effective Is It In Relationship Counseling?

-According to the Gottman Institute's website, couples can expect to go through an assessment with their therapist.
+According to the Gottman Institute’s website, couples can expect to assess their therapist.
 They will also have individual counseling sessions so the therapist can get a good idea of each partner and the relationship.
 The couple will then decide how long they want to be in therapy and how long each session will be.
 Finally, the couple will have regular sessions with their therapist to help strengthen their relationship.
-During these sessions, the therapist will help the couple develop a stronger friendship, help learn how to manage conflict better, and create shared meaning with each other.
+During these sessions, the therapist will help the couple develop a stronger friendship, help them learn how to manage conflict better, and create shared meaning.

 How Effective Is It?